How do I report?

 Visit us in person on the 9th Floor of the Administration Building

-When I submit a report, what rights do I have?
+When I submit a Title IX Report, what rights do I have?

 When UMBC receives a report of sexual misconduct (sexual assault, stalking, cyberstalking, sexual exploitation sexual coercion, and/or sexual harassment), intimate partner violence, or other related misconduct such as retaliation, everyone involved in the report has the right to: